KsenNeko/rsschool-cv/cv.md

 ## Contacts
-My name is Kseniya
+My name is Kseniya.

 ## About me
 I have a great desire to learn something new.
-I easily adapt to a new team
+I easily adapt to a new team.

 ## My skills
 I know C/C++.
 Worked a little with NASM, python, C#.